Supplemental Grants Overview

 - We have received a Hind Foundation Supplemental Grant this year.

-- We’re seeking funding for debt reduction, books, videos, and television or film projects.
+- We’re seeking funding for debt reduction, books, videos, mobile apps, and television or film projects.

 - We’re seeking sustaining funds, multi-year grants, or funding for administrative cost (i.e. salaries, operating expenses, etc).